Machine Creation for vSphere

 - Publish UEFI images using this platform layer, and select a connector configuration that has UEFI enabled.

 You can publish images using the new UEFI-enabled platform layer and connector configuration with your existing OS and app layers.

 You can keep revising your OS and app layers using a BIOS connector configuration.

 To start using UEFI in a fresh deployment

-The Create OS layer feature does not yet support UEFI machines.
-However, you can add a version to the OS layer with a connector configuration that has Offload Compositing and UEFI enabled.
+The Create OS layer feature supports UEFI machines.
+You can also add support for UEFI to an existing OS layer.
+Use a connector configuration with Offload Compositing and UEFI enabled.

-- Create a VMware vSphere connector configuration with the Offload compositing feature enabled.
+- Create a VMware vSphere connector configuration with UEFI and Offload compositing enabled.

 - In the connector configuration, select a virtual machine template with UEFI configured.